 JRC's Green Team urges you to get involved in Tikkun Olam, repairing the world, by engaging in acts to repair the environment and strengthening JRC's commitment to sustainability.
 See more>>

 The High Holiday Committee is an annual ad hoc committee that coordinates various aspects of our High Holiday services—from ushering to set-up to coordination of service participation.
 This is a highly participatory committee that plays an important ongoing role in the spiritual life of JRC.
-Contact us at [email protected].
+Chair: Jerry Herst.
+Contact: [email protected].

 This committee works to enhance services to members and to help create a greater sense of community at JRC.
-Find out more about JRC membership here.
-Contact Linda Hewitt.
+Chair: Linda Hewitt.

 This committee meets to discuss and address religious issues that directly affect our community.
 It also endeavors to facilitate greater member involvement in religious services at JRC.
-Contact Nancy Zwick.
+Chair: Nancy Zwick.

 This committee meets to discuss educational issues, create policy and support the work of our Religious School staff.
-Contact [email protected].
+Chair: Alisha Vincent.
+Contact: [email protected].